Sparse Hanson-Wright Inequalities with Applications: Introduction

 The Hanson-Wright-type inequalities concern the concentration of the quadratic forms of random vectors.
 More specifically, consider a random vector $X=(X_1,\cdots,X_n)^T$ with independent components and a deterministic matrix $A=(a_{ij})_{1\le i,j\le n}$.
 The primary focus is on understanding the concentration of the quadratic form around its expectation $\mathbb{E}(S_n)=\sum_{i,j} a_{ij} \mathbb{E}(X_i X_j)=\E(X^T A X)$.

 Hanson and Wright \cite{HW71,Wright73} consider the case where $X_i$'s are centered sub-gaussian random variables.
-A random variable $\xi$ is \emph{sub-gaussian} if $\Prob(|X-\E(X)|>t )\le 2\exp(-t^2/K^2)$ for any $t> 0$.
+A random variable $X$ is \emph{sub-gaussian} if $\Prob(|X-\E(X)|>t )\le 2\exp(-t^2/K^2)$ for any $t> 0$.
 Its \emph{sub-gaussian norm} is defined as Rudelson and Vershynin \cite{RV13} provide a modern proof of the Hanson-Wright inequality, improving the dependence on the matrix operator norm in the tail bound from \cite{HW71,Wright73}.
-Specifically, they show that if $\max_{1\le i \le n} \|X_i\|_{\Psi_2} \le K$.
-Then for any $t\ge 0$,
+Specifically, they show that if $\max_{1\le i \le n} \|X_i\|_{\Psi_2} \le K$, then for any $t\ge 0$,

 The Hanson-Wright inequality has become a fundamental tool in the study of high-dimensional probability \cite{vershynin2018high}, random matrix theory \cite{VW15}, and signal processing \cite{krahmer2011new}.
-However, The inequality~\eqref{hw} is limited to sub-gaussian vectors and it does not capture the variance dependence of $X$.
+However, the inequality~\eqref{hw} is limited to sub-gaussian vectors, and it does not capture the variance dependence of $X$.
 If we consider a random vector with centered Ber$(p)$ entries where $p\to 0$ as $n\to \infty$, the inequality \eqref{hw} holds with $K\asymp |\log p|^{-1/2}$ \cite{ostrovsky2014exact}.
 Given a Bernoulli random vector $X$, the dependence on $p$ of a linear form $\sum_{i=1}^n a_iX_i$ is well-captured by Bennett's inequality (or Chernoff bound), which plays a fundamental role in various applications in random graph theory and theoretical computer science \cite{alon2016probabilistic}.

-These observations naturally lead to the following question: \textit{Is there a generalization of Bennett's inequality for the quadratic forms of sparse random vectors?}
+These observations naturally lead to the following question:

 In this paper, we aim to derive Hanson-Wright inequalities for random variables with a sparse structure, and our new concentration inequalities capture the additional log factors analogous to the improvement from Bernstein's inequality to Bennett's inequality for linear forms of random vectors.